 The most common sound for each vowel is its “short” sound:

 (The International Phonetic Alphabet symbol for each sound is inside the backslashes://.
 You do not need to understand the IPA symbols; just look for an example word you know how to pronounce.
-For those who want more, this Wikipedia article gives a fairly simple demonstration of the IPA as used in English, with links to more detailed information.)
+For those who want more, this Wikipedia article gives a fairly simple demonstration of the IPA as used in English.
+It links to more detailed information.)

 When syllables end in a vowel and then consonant (as in the examples above), the vowel is usually short.
-If there is more than one consonant, the vowel is almost always short.
+If the vowel is followed by more than one consonant, it is almost always short.

 The alphabet sounds (when the vowel “says its name”) are called “long vowels.”